anshul-repos/docs/interview-preparation/golang/questionaire.md

 | Missing HTTP timeouts                | Potential for hanging requests                    | Set `Timeout` or use context                       |
 | Not closing DB rows                  | Exhausted DB connections                          | Always `defer rows.Close()`                        |
 | Goroutine leaks                      | Memory/performance degradation                    | Use leak detectors and pprof                       |

+### 65. 3 ways to stop goroutines:

+- `Done channel` → Send/close a channel to signal the goroutine to exit gracefully.

+- `Context` (context.WithCancel/Timeout) → Standard Go way to cancel goroutines, with optional deadlines/timeouts.

+- `Quit + Done channels` → Send a stop signal via one channel and wait for acknowledgment via another (bi-directional control).